Arizona Daycare Sexual Abuse Lawyers

 There is nothing more distressing than discovering your child was a victim of sexual abuse, especially if it was at the hands of someone you trusted.
 Parents trust that daycare facilities will ensure the safety and wellbeing of their children, but if a facility fails to perform in-depth background checks, they may hire a sexual abuser.
 The offender should be punished to the full extent of the law, but your child may also be eligible for compensation from the abuser or facility.

-At Breyer Law Offices, P.C., we understand that you are unsure about how to move forward after your child was abused.
+At The Husband & Wife Law Team, we understand that you are unsure about how to move forward after your child was abused.
 We do not want to add any more stress or heartache to your situation, which is why we are dedicated to lifting your legal burdens.
 We can sit down with you in a free, confidential consultation and discuss what occurred.
 If you choose to work with us, we will handle all of the legal requirements for filing a claim while you focus on your family.
-If you are ready to talk with us, call The Husband and Wife Law Team at (602) 457-6222.
+If you are ready to talk with us, call The Husband & Wife Law Team at (602) 457-6222.

 Abuse can take a variety of forms, ranging from inappropriate touching to indecent exposure, and these crimes can traumatize children for the rest of their lives.
 For young children, it can be difficult to immediately spot the abuse, as they may not fully understand what happened to them or know how to explain it to an adult.
 However, there are several signs that can help you identify sexual abuse.